MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Atlassian Confluence
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Atlassian Confluence and intelligently searching it with Microsoft Graph.
 It robustly indexes pages, blog posts, attachments, comments, spaces, profiles, and hub sites for tags from on-premise Confluence instances in near real time.
-The connector fully supports Atlassian Confluence’s built-in user and group management, as well as Confluence installations based on Active Directory and other directory services.
+The connector fully supports Atlassian Confluence’s built-in user and group management.
+The connector also supports Confluence installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-confluence-connector)